yy502/laserpecker/L1_index.md

 If your engraver has a flashing green or yellow light after powering on, it's faulty.
 Contact the seller to arrange a replacement.

+### Emergency stop!
+Out of bounds.

+Try this:
+1. go to menu > Laser Adjustment > turn on laser > auto adjust.
+2. then go to mode settings > tap on "security status" (the text) 5 times to enter the hidden calibration page
+3. click on the complete adjustment button, wait for the self test to complete
+4. power off the engraver and then back on.

 ## [Demos and Tips of L1](L1.md)

 ## [Demos and Tips of Pro](Pro.md)